 "Your creditworthiness is used to determine your interest rate on loans and also your eligibility for pay-to-use services."

 Your creditworthiness is used to determine your eligibility for “pay to use” services like your contract cell phone or your apartment rental.
 It’s also used to determine your interest rate on your credit cards and loans.
 Some employers may even use your credit report as a determining factor when considering you for a job!

-Below are 5 things you need to about building, improving and maintaining your credit:
+Below are 5 things you need to know about building, improving and maintaining your credit:

 Your credit score is a part of your credit report, which is based on your credit history.

-- What’s credit history?
-It’s the history of how (well) you’ve paid your bills in the past.
-And your credit score is a grading given to you to help lenders predict how well you will pay your bills in the future.
+What’s credit history?
+It’s the history of how (well) you've paid your bills in the past.
+And, as I said before, your credit score is a grading given to you to help lenders predict how well you will pay your bills in the future.

-- FICO – Most popular scoring method.
+FICO - This is the most popular scoring method.
 Factors used to calculate your FICO score include payment history, debt owed, age of credit, new credit/inquiries and types of credit.
 90% of the top lenders use FICO scores.
 Score range: 300 to 850.

 2. Know what your credit score is